ezesil/Hubcon/README.md

     }

 ## Client
-On your SignalR client, implement a concrete HubController with your created interface.
-This project can be literally anything that spins up, even a console application.
+On your SignalR client, create a TestHubController that implements your interface (ITestHubController) This project can be anything, a console application, a background worker or even a singleton service.

     public class TestHubController(string url) : ClientHubController<IServerTestHubController>(url), ITestHubController
     {